 Today, I have little room for corn experiments in my own Philly garden.
 But I have learned how to create abundance in a postage-stamp-sized community plot.
 Thanks dad, I owe you for that.
 A few packets of seeds can go a long way, and in unsettling times like these, it feels particularly rewarding to reap a fruitful harvest.
 I don’t want any of it to go to waste.

-If you’re harvesting your own crops, I bet you feel the same.
+If you’re harvesting your own hard-earned crops, I bet you feel the same.
 Even if you’re garden-less but have a CSA share — no one wants beautiful, farm-fresh produce to go bad.

 Below are recipes from Philly chefs that use up summer veggies, and let their flavors shine.
 And they’re vegetarian-friendly, too.
 If you’ve still got a table full of produce after making them, Green Meadow Farm’s Glenn Brendle shares tips on how to freeze veggies for the future.